GustavEikaas/easy-dotnet.nvim/README.md

 ## Roslyn LSP

 Roslyn LSP support is enabled **out of the box** — no configuration required.
-Just open a C# file and the official .NET language server starts automatically.
+Just open a C#, Razor, or CSHTML file and the official .NET language server starts automatically.

+Razor support uses an HTML language server for markup-backed requests.
+For the current POC install `vscode-html-language-server` with `npm install -g vscode-langservers-extracted`, or disable Razor with `lsp.razor.enabled = false`.

 For more information [check out](./docs/lsp.md)